BTEC Clinical Sports & Remedial Massage Course Level 5

 - A friendly and relaxed learning environment

-For those who change their mind and only wish to take the Level 3 ITEC exam, a minimum payment of £1495.00 must have been paid, before a student will be entered for the exam.
+For those who change their mind and only wish to take the Level 3 ITEC exam, the level 3 course payment of £1587 plus £110 exam fees must have been paid, before a student will be entered for the exam.

 I have no previous massage experience and I have no previous background in science or anatomy – can I sign up for this course?